opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

     requirements).

 :::note
 Primary LSAM refers to the LSAM/PSAM on which the job is scheduled.
-It should not be confused with a \"gateway LSAM\" in a SYSPLEX group.
+It should not be confused with a "gateway LSAM" in a SYSPLEX group.
 :::

 #### \<cmd_parm\>\</cmd_parm\>